stoiandan/biblegatewayquick/README.md

 In the past I've read the *MIT license* that I consider super short and useful.
 This time, I just wanted to make this software free and open source, with the *Revised BSD license*.

 ## Appreciations
+Thanks to:
-Thanks to  [aruljohn](https://github.com/aruljohn)  for providing the Protestant Canon list :)
+- [aruljohn](https://github.com/aruljohn)  for providing the Protestant Canon list :)
+-  Shlomi Fish (aka Rindolf) for providing text correction (God knows I need help there)

 <p>&nbsp;</p>